 The first section, The Royal Canal Way, comprising of 22km is open from the Meath County Boundary to Mullingar (Newbrook).

 The second section, comprising of 42km is along the existing disused Mullingar to Athlone railway line, commencing at Newbrook Mullingar and finishing at Whitegates in Athlone.

-The third section from Whitegates to the Marina Building, Athlone, is 1km long and is currently subject to the Part VIII Planning Process.
+Planning for the third section from Whitegates to the Marina Building, Athlone (1km) was approved in 2016.
 This section also follows the disused railway line from Whitegates to Montree before passing under the railway line and along the perimeter of St Vincent's Hospital and onto the Marina.
 The underpass was installed by Irish Rail over the Easter weekend 2019 and it is anticipated that te section from Whitegates to the Marina will be completed in early 2020.

 The final section from Athlone Castle to the Roscommon border and on to Galway City is currently at route selection stage.